 In addition, we have provided in-person, by-telephone, and by-email support for dozens of parents and concerned individuals in the past year.

-In addition, we continue to research and assemble materials about additional critical issues and solutions in the effort to decrease the rates of maternal mortality, infant mortality, alienated children and parents, domestic violence, depression, suicide, and psychiatric drug use.
+We continue to research and assemble materials about additional critical issues and solutions in the effort to decrease the rates of maternal mortality, infant mortality, alienated children and parents, domestic violence, depression, suicide, and psychiatric drug use.